Course Catalog 2024-2025

 GOV 282 Colloquium: The Politics of Data (4 Credits)

 This course explores the political implications of the Big Data era through a focus on how data has corresponded with power throughout history.
 Topics include the development of statistics (“science of the state”) for taxation and government census; the parsing of the “deserving” and “undeserving” poor in social welfare programs; surveillance practices for policing and national security; data protection and regulation of online spaces; and the implications of machine learning and artificial intelligence.
 Special attention will be given to the ways in which new data technologies have driven social change.
-Prerequisite: one course in quantitative methods, such as GOV 203. {S}
+Prerequisite: one course in quantitative methods, such as GOV 203.
+Enrollment limited to 20. {S}

 Fall, Spring, Variable